calroc/Thun/docs/Types.rst

         return (c, (b, (a, stack)))

 This eliminates the internal work of the first version.
-Because this function only rearranges the stack and doesn’t do any actual processing on the stack items themselves all the information needed to implement it is in the stack effect comment.
+Because this function only rearranges the stack and doesn't do any actual processing on the stack items themselves all the information needed to implement it is in the stack effect comment.